 Heralded as the 'jewel' of Chico California, The Hotel Diamond is changing the face of downtown and setting the standard for California's finest accommodations in this charming college community.
 The copper topped cupola calls out from atop the grand building and can be seen from many vantage points around town.
 Embracing history doesn't have to mean sacrificing luxury.
 The Hotel Diamond has been completely reconstructed from the ground up.
 Every contemporary convenience upscale travelers demand has been installed in the hotel's 43 rooms and suites.
 Fine craftsmanship has been a pivotal driving force in the hotel's reconstruction.
 Original style crown moldings, fine walnut cabinetry, custom made and designed especially for the hotel artisan furniture combine to create a warm, rich and inviting environment.

 Just steps from Chico State University, Chico, the hotel is superbly accessible.
-Guests can enjoy gourmet comfort food in the hotel's locally owned and operated Johnnie's Restaurant and Lounge.
 Shopping, dining, jogging trails and the acclaimed Bidwell Park are within easy strolling distance.

 Relax in the lap of luxury at The Hotel Diamond in Chico California.